Electric Vehicle Frequently Asked Questions

 Are electric cars more expensive to insure?

 Currently, electric cars are more expensive to insure than ICE cars.
 This is because EVs still have higher purchase prices than traditional cars.
-Also, EV replacement parts can be expensive (particularly batteries) and there is less data available for EVs than for ICEs.
+EV servicing costs and replacement parts can be expensive (particularly batteries) and there is less data available for EVs than for ICEs.
 However, the cheaper the technology becomes, and the more widespread EVs become, the more likely it is that insurance prices will come down.
 You may be able to find lower prices with an insurance company that specialises in EV insurance.
+Also, EVs are cheaper to run, so the overall cost of driving electric is rarely more expensive.

 Are electric cars better for the environment?